 There are many private international schools in Abu Dhabi that adhere to various curricula.
 Such an intimidating range of options caters to a mushrooming expat community.

 The standard, quality of facilities, teaching style, curriculum and teaching language all vary immensely from one school to another.
 Most expat parents choose an institution that mirrors the characteristics found in their home country's education system.

-The British, American and International Baccalaureate (IB) schools tend to be the most expensive.
+As public schools are not usually accessible to foreign children in Abu Dhabi, expats send their children to international schools in the emirate.
+The British, American and International Baccalaureate (IB) schools tend to be the most popular, but also the most expensive.
 Inclusions of school allowances are less common than they used to be in expat packages, so expats should ensure their salary is large enough to cover the costs.